stray-gr/senior-design/firmware/README.md

 - Dev Containers
 - Docker

+Unfortunately, using xtensa prevents the following MQTT cargo crates from working due to the environment's constraints:
+- rumqttc   - only fails with TLS enabled (rustls fails, native requires openssl)
+- ntex-mqtt - relies on Linux Signals
+- paho-mqtt - the paho mqtt c bindings use an rlib, which ends up being unrecognized here

+The same goes for the RISCV boards, except rumqttc fails only because the environment fails to find `riscv32-esp-elf-gcc`.
+This is peciluar since the set up for ESP32 RISCV boards required the LLVM toolchain to be installed, not GCC.

+On another note, the esp-idf-svc crate has an MQTT implementation.
+However, it lacks TLS and MQTT v5 support.
+In conclusion, Rust still isn't quite ready for major IoT development.
+The dev container approach is also very slow since it constantly rebuilds artifacts for the esp-idf-sys crate.
+This means that
+Rust firmware will have to use unencrypted MQTT and be developed locally on WSL.
+The following alternatives have since been considered:
+- micropython - python, MQTT v3.1
+- atomvm - erlang, MQTT v3.1
+- ESP-IDF - C, MQTT v5
+- Arduino with wolfSSL and wolfMQTT - C++, MQTT v5

+Note that all alternatives have DHT sensor drivers available, with the ESP-IDF and Arduino options each need their own 3rd party driver

 ## From Current Repo
 To install the Rust dev container from this repo, follow these steps:
 1. Open the *firmware* folder in another VS Code window